Motorcycle Review: The 2026 Yamaha WR125R Dual-Sport

 The Yamaha WR125R’s Variable Valve Actuation (VVA) system adjusts valve timing to boost low-end torque and strengthen top-end pull, creating a broader, more usable powerband.
 That means you can rev it out and tap into its full performance, an especially welcome advantage on a lightweight 125cc.

-For a smaller displacement dual sport motorcycle, the WR125R is plenty capable in first gear doing steep climbs.
+For a smaller displacement dual-sport motorcycle, the WR125R is plenty capable in first gear doing steep climbs.
 It feels smooth on the throttle even in bumpy uphill situations.
-Its fuel injected, 6-speed transmission gets an impressive (claimed) 94 mpg from the 2.1 gallon fuel tank.
-This is great for off roaders who don’t want the hassle of carrying extra gas.
+Its fuel-injected, 6-speed transmission gets an impressive (claimed) 94 mpg from the 2.1 gallon fuel tank.
+This is great for off-roaders who don’t want the hassle of carrying extra gas.

-Technology for the Rider
+Technology For The Rider

 The modern high tech LCD panel is compact yet provides plenty of valuable information to the rider.